fgiovannetti/lift/docs/input.rst

 		...

-Use <place> and <placeName> to represent place and in-text references to such places
+Use <place> and <placeName> to represent places and in-text references to such places, respectively
 -----------------------------------------------------------------------------------------

-Places follow similar rules to persons.
+The guidelines for encoding persons apply to places as well.
 For example:

 .. code-block:: xml